 - ear in line with shoulder joint, hip joint and where feet meet.

-- gently tighten deep tummy muscles and lift torso from floor so that nose aligns with sternum and belly button,
+- inhale then exhale and gently tighten deep tummy and shoulder blade muscles and push into forearm and lift torso from floor so that nose aligns with sternum and belly button,

 - raise upper arm vertically over shoulder,